f-o-a-m/kepler/hs-abci-sdk/README.md

 ### Core Effects

 The `CoreEffects` system is what's used to interpret `BaseApp` to `IO`, which is where the application must end up at eventually.
-It provides things like a loging context (e.g. `Katip`), a context for executing database transactions, and various buffers and vars to facilitate ABCI message handling.
+It provides things like a logging context (e.g. `Katip`), a context for executing database transactions, and various buffers and vars to facilitate ABCI message handling.

 ## Example Applications